 Where we work

-In the past 15 years EQUAL GROUND has worked to sensitise and educate in over 50 towns and villages in Sri Lanka including Akuressa, Attalachchenai, Aranayake, Baddegama, Batticaloa, Balangoda, Bentota, Beruwela, Colombo, Dambulla, Dadella, Eechalampathu, Galle, Hatton, Habarana, Hikkaduwa, Kalutara, Kamburupitiya, Kotmale, Kalukelle, Kantalai, Kattankudy, Kalledy, Kebithigollewa, Kantalai, Kelaniya, Kegalle, Kandy, Kuruwita, Kilivatti, Linkepuram, Mathugama, Matara, Meepirimana, Moratuwa, Medawachchiya, Mawanella, Mundalama, Nuwara Eliya, Oddamavady, Piliyandala, Puttalam, Peradeniya, Polonnaruwa, Rambukkana, Ratnapura, Sarthapuram, Thihagoda, Thalawakelle, Thawalanthenna, Trincomalee, Uppuvelli, Vijithapura, Vanathavillu, Vallachchenai.
-Walgama, Warakapola and Yala.
+Since its inception in 2004, EQUAL GROUND has worked to sensitise and educate members of the LGBTIQ community, Family and Friends of the LGBTIQ community, Sri Lanka Police, Allies, politicians and local government authorities, and many others in over 60 towns and villages in all 9 Provinces of Sri Lanka including Akuressa, Anuradhapura, Ampara, Attalachchenai, Aranayake, Baddegama, Batticaloa, Balangoda, Bentota, Beruwela, Colombo, Dambulla, Dadella, Eechalampathu, Galle, Hatton, Habarana, Hikkaduwa, Jaffna, Kalutara, Kamburupitiya, Kotmale, Kalukele, Kantalai, Kattankudy, Kalledy, Kebithigollewa, Kelaniya, Kegalle, Kandy, Kuruwita, Kilivatti, Linkepuram, Mahiyangana, Matale, Mathugama, Matara, Meepirimana, Monaragale, Moratuwa, Medawachchiya, Mawanella, Mundalama, Negombo, Nuwara Eliya, Oddamavady, Panadura, Piliyandala, Puttalam, Peradeniya, Polonnaruwa, Rambukkana, Ratnapura, Sarthapuram, Tangalle, Thihagoda, Thalawakelle, Thawalanthenna, Trincomalee, Uppuvelli, Vijithapura, Vanathavillu, Vallachchenai, Walgama, Warakapola and Yala.

 Colombo PRIDE